 Super protein.
 Super tasty.

 All Quorn® products are powered by Quorn mycoprotein.
-A super-protein that makes great tasting meat-free meals while being healthy for you and the planet.
-So we think it should be your protein of choice.
+A super-protein that makes great-tasting meat-free meals while being healthy for you and the planet.
+So whether you follow a vegan, vegetarian or flexitarian diet, we think Quorn mycoprotein should be your protein of choice.
 It’s a no brainer.

 What is Quorn mycoprotein?